The New Jersey Cannabis Regulatory Commission (CRC) released a webinar detailing the upcoming application process for an adult-use cannabis license.

-Conditional licenses have five and a half months once being approved to secure site control and municipal approval.
-Once they do, they must notify the CRC so that they can be approved as what’s known as an “annual” license to operate.
+Conditional licenses have five and a half months once approved to secure site control and municipal approval.
+Once they do, they must notify the Cannabis Regulatory Commission so that they can be approved as what’s known as an “annual” license to operate.

 Adult-use Cannabis License Application Details

 Brown explained the process whereby all applications must be submitted digitally.